tasharen/ngui/Assets/NGUI/ReadMe (Important!).txt

 Thank you for buying NGUI!

-If you have any questions, suggestions, comments or feature requests, please don't hesitate to email support@tasharen.com or PM 'ArenMook' on the Unity forums.
+If you have any questions, suggestions, comments or feature requests, please don't hesitate to email support@tasharen.com, PM 'ArenMook' on the Unity forums, or add 'arenmook' to Skype.

 ------------------------------------
 ****** !!!
 IMPORTANT NOTE !!! ******